mnesov/dnesov.github.io/README.md

 # About Site
 My site for small projects.
-Any user can download a code and use it for site.
+Any user can download the code and use it to your site.

 #Have idea?
 Tell me!